dmhenaopa/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

     chmod u+x name_of_file ###To make the file executable

-For the shell and Python scripts, the way to execute them is by putting a period and a slash before the command name.
+For Python scripts, the way to execute them is by putting a dot and a slash before the command name.
 As follows:

     ./name_of_file ###To execute the file

-For the C file, we need to use the compiler GCC:

-    gcc -Wall -Werror -Wextra -pedantic all_the_c_files.c -o output_name

 ### Executable files:

 Here a short description of each script:

-This is a short description of each script:
 + 0-print_list_integer.py: A function that prints all integers of a list, one integer per line.
 + 1-element_at.py: A function that retrieves an element from a list.
 If the index is negative or is greater than the number of elements in the list, the function return None.
 + 2-replace_in_list.py: A function that replaces an element of a list at a specific position.